ajostergaard/nbfc-linux/README.md

 - The original NBFC service adjusts the fan speeds in intervals of `EcPollIntervall` according to `TemperatureThresholds`. - NBFC Linux directly sets the fan speed (also according to `TemperatureThresholds`).

-- The original NBFC service provided an `Autostart` option. - NBFC Linux dropped that option, it relies on the systemd service file only.
+- NBFC Linux dropped the `Autostart` option, since it relies on the systemd service file only.

 Troubleshooting
 ---------------